axonivy-market/ai-assistant/ai-assistant-product/README.md

     "stepNo": 1,
     "type": "TEXT",
     "useAI": true,
     "customInstruction": "Use the conversation above to summarize information of the planned project in a structured format.
-If user didn't provide a name for the project generete the project name based on description of the project.
+If user didn't provide a name for the project, generate the project name based on description of the project.
 Example: '**Project name:** ProjectA\n**Project description:** description of projectA\n**Technologies:** tech stack\n**Members:** show member information'.
 Then add a line to ask if need some update", "onSuccess": 2
 },
 ```